 An application is complete when the Admissions Office has received the following:

 - University of Cincinnati Secondary Application (you will be invited to submit a secondary application via email)

 - Letters of Recommendation

 - MCAT scores that are no more than two years old at the time of applying.
-(For example, if you are applying for the 2017 entering class, you must submit scores for an administration taken any month of the following years: 2018, 2019, 2020.)
+(For example, if you are applying for the 2021 entering class, you must submit scores for an administration taken any month of the following years: 2018, 2019, 2020.)

 - A front and back copy of your permanent residency card, if you are not a U.S. citizen.

 All application materials, including MCAT scores, must be received by the regular admissions due date.
 Incomplete or late applications will not be reviewed.

 Invitations to Interview

 Interviews are by the invitation of the Committee on Admissions and are arranged at a mutually convenient time.
 The Committee selects approximately 650 applicants to interview.
 After a student is invited for an interview, they must complete a Questionnaire for Interview Confirmation (QIC) located on the MedOneStop Portal status page.
 The questionnaire gives the student an opportunity to address additional personal information and any unique circumstances.